 - Develop problem-solving and social skills to improve friendship

-- Academic skills to succeed in kindergarten
+- Improve academic skills needed to succeed in kindergarten

-- Emotional functioning, self-control skills and self-esteem
+- Improve emotional functioning, self-control skills and self-esteem

-- Positive attitude toward learning and school
+- Build a positive attitude towards learning and school

-- Independent organizational and self-control skills
+- Build independent organizational and self-care skills

 Treatment includes individually adapted reward and response-cost programs aimed at improving behavior, academic performance and social skills.
 Treatment plans and strategies are continuously monitored and modified as necessary.